ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/enable-search-lesson/README.md

 searchView.setSearchableInfo(searchManager.getSearchableInfo(componentName));
 ```

-> Check: Ask the students what they think each of the three lines are doing.

 In the last line, the searchableInfo we are getting is gathered from the meta-data tag we just defined.

 Our next step is to add the intent-filter to the activity we want to perform the search in.
 This tells anything trying to perform a search in our app that the following activity is able to receive search queries.

-> Check: Ask the students what would happen if we didn't use singleTop in this situation

 ```xml
 <activity android:name=".MainActivity">